Story of M&G at Heritage Green

 In 1998, Alester G. Furman purchased the Coca-Cola bottling plant at 516 Buncombe Street.
 His intention was to transform the bottling facility into a history museum, while maintaining the original structure and facade.
 As the idea was slow to come to fruition, the building was purchased from Furman by local developer Phil Hughes.
 After several unsuccessful attempts to repurpose the building, Hughes nearly tore it down, but an urgent petition from members of the nearby Hampton-Pinckney neighborhood caused him to reconsider.

 While talking with Dr. Bob Jones III (then president of BJU and chairman of M&G) before an opening performance of the 2001 Living Gallery, Hughes and Jones began to discuss the possibility of a satellite location for the Museum & Gallery’s collection of fine art.
 In 2002, with the help of Paul Wickensimer and Phil Hughes, the deed for the plant was transferred to a non-profit holding company for the building to be used as a museum and offered to the Museum & Gallery as its first tenant.
 Between, 2002 and 2008, the M&G proprietors developed and implemented plans to protect the beauty of the architecture and renovate the interior into a museum space.
 The renovation of the old Coke building was the culmination of several years of planning and development along with the generous support of the City of Greenville, Greenville County, multiple foundations and encouraging citizens.
+At opening, the deed for the building was transferred as a gift to the Museum & Gallery with the stipulation it would be used as a museum.

 2008 Opening—Closing 2017